Big Society Funding CIC’s founders have each worked in the VCSE sector for several decades and in a variety of different roles.

 We aim to help these organisations by operating Big Society Funding CIC as a not-for-profit organisation.

 Mark Ereira-Guyer has a successful and long-established track record of working with voluntary and community sector leaders.
-He also has considerable local government experience in such diverse areas as Southwark, Tower Hamlets, Lewisham, Islington and Suffolk, where he is a Green County Councillor.
-He is a member of the LGA’s Community Wellbeing Board.
+He also has considerable local government experience in such diverse areas as Southwark, Tower Hamlets, Lewisham, Islington and Suffolk, where he was a Green County Councillor for 8 years and active member of the LGA’s Community Wellbeing Board.

-As a consultant, Mark has raised over £10.5 million in the last decade for a range of VCSE sector organisations across the country.
+As a consultant, Mark has raised over £12.5 million since 2006 for a range of VCSE sector organisations across the country.
 He is based in Bury St Edmunds.

 Ingrid Gardiner has over 20 years’ experience in the civil society sector in England and Canada.
 She has been a civil society advocate and capacity builder for most of her career, working in the private, statutory and charity sectors.

 She managed the European Funding Network in the International and Partnerships team at the National Council for Voluntary Organisations.

 Her experience includes working as a fundraiser for War Child Canada and a business advisor for the Business Enterprise Group in the UK.

 She studied Gender, Society and Culture at the University of London and volunteers for her local community football club assisting with the Respect campaign.
 Ingrid is based in Hertfordshire.